Uber Insurance Requirements for Michigan

 Also, if Uber is the “named insured” on a policy, then the only available coverage levels for No-Fault PIP medical benefits are $250,000, $500,000 and unlimited.
 (MCL 500.3107c(7))

-Need help after an Uber accident?
-Call the attorneys at Michigan Auto Law
+Injured in an Uber accident in Michigan and need legal help?
+Call the attorneys at Michigan Auto Law now for a free consultation.